* Basci vows lasting tightening if needed

-ANKARA, Jan 28 (Reuters) - Turkey’s central bank governor raised hopes of an emergency rate hike on Tuesday in the face of opposition from Prime Minister Tayyip Erdogan, denying he was hostage to political pressures and vowing to fight rising inflation and a tumbling lira.
+ANKARA, Jan 28 (Reuters) - Turkey’s central bank governor raised expectations for an emergency interest rate hike on Tuesday, denying he was hostage to political pressures and vowing decisive action to fight rising inflation and a tumbling lira.

 Erdem Basci said the bank would not hesitate to tighten monetary policy in a “lasting way” if needed and asserted the bank’s independence amid investor concern that it has shied away from rate hikes under pressure from the government.

-Erdogan, keen to maintain economic growth ahead of an election cycle starting in two months, has been a vociferous opponent of the higher borrowing costs sometimes needed to bolster currencies, railing against what he describes as an “interest rate lobby” of speculators seeking to stifle growth and undermine the economy.
+Prime Minister Tayyip Erdogan, keen to maintain economic growth ahead of an election cycle starting in two months, has been a vociferous opponent of the higher borrowing costs sometimes needed to bolster currencies, railing against what he describes as an ‘interest rate lobby’ of speculators seeking to stifle growth and undermine the economy.

 “In Turkey, politicians publicly criticise or praise central bank decisions ...
 I don’t think it threatens the bank’s independence,” Basci told a news conference to announce the bank’s quarterly inflation report.